 Mixing with other instructors from far and wide, you’ll spend the day in the water, not the classroom, seeing and practising higher-level instructing.

-The one-day Instructor Development Course is a great way to extend an OWI’s range of practical teaching skills, alongside showing them how to support and develop assistant instructors.
+The one-day Instructor Development Course is a great way to extend your range of practical teaching skills, alongside showing them how to support and develop assistant instructors.
 There is the opportunity to practise everything that you learn, above and below the water.

-If you are a qualified OWI ready to increase the scope of training that you deliver and to mentor assistant instructors, then this is the course for you.
+If you are a qualified OWI, or Club Instructor, ready to increase the scope of training that you deliver and mentor assistant instructors, then this is the course for you.

-To enrol you must already be an active BSAC OWI (or have equivalent certification from another recognised training agency).
+To enrol you must already be an active BSAC OWI (or have equivalent certification from another recognised training agency), or BSAC Club Instructor.

 The Instructor Development Course focuses on all the practical techniques needed to improve your delivery of open-water training.